TrulleJ/trullej/README.md

 # This is my brain chamber.
 I think strange.
 Sometimes fast.
 Sometimes wrong.
-I use AI — on purpose — to untangle the mess and shape what matters.
+I use AI — with purpose — to untangle the mess and shape what matters.
 It helps me say things clearer.
 Then I rewrite it again.

 Sometimes it works.